NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Handless Mage.md

   - name: "Items"
     desc: "[[Equipment/Spellbook (Blank)|Spellbook]]"
   - name: "Proprioception"
-    desc: "  A handless mage is under the effects of a constant _Locate_ spell, targeting the handless mage's specific hand of the mage.
-In addition to this, any creature wearing their paired hand of the mage within line of sight of the handless mage is always observed by the handless mage, even if it's Hiding, Invisible, or the like."
+    desc: "  A handless mage is under the effects of a constant _[[Spells/Locate|Locate]]_ spell, targeting the handless mage's specific hand of the mage.
+In addition to this, any creature wearing their paired hand of the mage within line of sight of the handless mage is always observed by the handless mage, even if it's [[Actions/Hide|Hiding]], [[undefined]], or the like."

 abilities_mid:
   - name: ""
   - name: "Fear of the Cut"
     desc: "  The handless mage was formed when a corpse was desecrated with a blade, and thus they have an intense revulsion to being cut.
-Whenever a handless mage takes slashing damage, they also become Frightened 1, or Frightened 2 if they take slashing damage from a critical hit."
+Whenever a handless mage takes slashing damage, they also become [[undefined]], or [[undefined]] if they take slashing damage from a critical hit."

   - name: "Now You Know How I Feel"
-    desc: "`pf2:r` (concentrate,manipulate) **Trigger** A creature within 60 feet of the handless mage performs an action with the manipulate trait\n**Effect** The handless mage points their residual limb at the triggering creature, forcing it to make a DC 30 Will check save.
+    desc: "`pf2:r` (concentrate,manipulate) **Trigger** A creature within 60 feet of the handless mage performs an action with the manipulate trait\n* * *\n\n**Effect** The handless mage points their residual limb at the triggering creature, forcing it to make a DC 30 Will check save.
 On a failure, the triggering action is disrupted."

   - name: "Rejuvenation"
     desc: " (arcane) As long as their hand of the mage remains intact, a handless mage can't be truly slain.
-If killed, the handless mage rises 1d6 + 1 days later, even if their body is destroyed.
+If killed, the handless mage rises 1d6+1 days later, even if their body is destroyed.
 Only after the handless mage retrieves their hand of the mage and possesses it for a full year does the spirit move on, reducing the magic item to a mundane hand in the process."

 attacks:
   - name: ""